MSNina123456/GC-Troubleshooter/README.md

 * Non compliant policies with reason

 ## Usage
-Download script GCTroubleshooter.ps1 with WindowsConditionTemplate.json and LinuxConditionTemplate.json and run it by referring below 2 examples:
+Download script GCTroubleshooter.ps1 with WindowsConditionTemplate.json and LinuxConditionTemplate.json, then run it by referring below 2 examples:

 Example 1 (recommended):
 ```